FOUND SUBJECTS at the Moonspeaker

 It's just that I also think that this hoax does not prove the claim she is making about cultural appropriation.
 Nor does her, Pluckrose, and Lindsay's identification of cynical, yes – appropriation – and abuse of the concept of cultural relativism.
 Yet I do agree with them that yes, absolutely, authors may write effective and respectful renditions of people from other cultures, and those renditions are not required to be positive.
 I think it is hard for criticisms of depictions of characters from other cultures who are less than heroic to stick though, if the characters are not two-dimensional, they have a real story, and the author has done their homework.
 The rub is in the homework of course, because it can be easy as a writer to slip into imagining you can simply imagine yourself completely accurately into another culture and time by drawing up the odds and ends you have in your brain already.
 As a writer, I totally understand this, and my thankfully lost juvenalia featured more of this than it should have mostly by imitation.
 Of course what we think up strikes us as plausible, because that's the way confabulation works.
 It's the same ability that in many people becomes a route into paralyzing anxiety.

 Let's go back to Athena Andreadis, whose wonderful essay, Being Part of Everyone's Furniture; Or: Appropriate Away! ought to be required reading on this subject.
 She is a scientist and practising speculative fiction writer and editor.
 Among the many books and short stories in the growing catalogue of her press Candlemark and Gleam are those by people writing cross-culturally as well as many people who are writing from a base in other cultures.
-So her specific example of an example of cultural appropriation in a writing context illustrates what it actually is very well.
+So her specific example of cultural appropriation in a writing context illustrates what it actually is very well.
 As I hope her name already has made obvious, she is a Hellene or in western anglophone terms, Greek.

 At the same time, Westerners are convinced that they "know" my tradition by hazy general familiarity, as I had the dubious privilege to discover.
 Everyone mispronounces my name even after repeated corrections.
 In my chosen research domain of alternative splicing, the established terminology of exons and introns betrays the namer's ignorance of Hellenic: exons stay in, introns are spliced out to form the final RNA.
 And in a concrete example from another realm, my submission to the Viable Paradise SF workshop contained scenes of contemporary young Hellene men teasing each other.
 The participants who critiqued the work were American or Canadian; none had ever been to Hellás.
 Yet they insisted that "only gay people talk like this."
 They took it for granted that they knew better than a native how Cretans behave and that their stereotyped assumptions trumped my first hand experience (so much for diversity and cosmopolitanism in SF).

 I always read this section with a pang, because it is such an obvious opportunity missed for the american and canadian participants, who could not accept that Andreadis knows her own culture and how her own compatriots in Greece behave.
 This is probably the best give away of cultural appropriation I know, to insist in the face of evidence and feedback that you know better than a person from the culture.
 It reminds me of two different occasions where other people cut across what I was saying about my own thoughts to inform me, "What you really want/mean is..."
 When someone pulls that kind of verbal stunt, we all get that it is wrong.
-Yet somehow as soon as somebody is western and often also of the view that they are white, that stunt becomes right.
+Yet somehow as soon as somebody is "western" and often also of the view that they are white, that stunt becomes right.

 But let's go back a bit.
 Dale is talking about the misshapen eventual form of "cultural relativism."
 I learnt about this originally in anthropology, where it referred to the fact that people from different cultures apply different models of the world and so we can't simply assume we understand what they mean or what their cultural practices mean without learning from them, in their own language, under non-coercive conditions first.
 This is of course, very much an early version, before postmodernism began to go into the strange trajectory it has since taken.
 The whole point I thought, is that while there are certainly overlaps between cultures, and we can use those to help with cross-cultural understanding, we can't just do a superficial checklist run down or something of that nature, then declare we know all about it forever and ever.
 On this understanding of cultural relativism, then yes, cultural appropriation is possible, and indeed it is meant to be a term for the improved conceptualization that can help anthropologists and hopefully anyone to avoid perpetrating it.
 If we take the later, purloined version of "cultural relativism" as the definition, as Dale is doing, which starts from an insistence that avoiding cultural appropriation is impossible for certain "privileged" people, then it is easy to see why Dale is so determined that cultural appropriation can't exist.